Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 - Experiment with food

-Now you’ve got a kitchen and pantry that’s full of food it’s time to experiment; try to make sure you create meals that are both nutrient dense and diverse.
-Here’s my 6 step process to creating a plant-powered meal:
+Now you’ve got a kitchen and pantry that’s full of food it’s time to experiment.
+Try to make sure you create meals that are both nutrient dense and diverse.
+Here’s my 6 step process to creating a fantastic plant-powered meal:

 - Don’t eat today what you ate yesterday

-- Choose a protein source – beans, legumes, plant-protein powder
+- Choose a protein source – beans, legumes, tofu

 - Choose a fat source – nuts, seeds, avocado, olives, oils (coconut oil and avocado oil to cook with and extra virgin olive oil, hemp and flax seed oil to add to dishes)